What Causes a Tire Blowout?

 Common Causes of Tire Blowouts

 Several factors can lead to a tire blowout, many of which are preventable with proper vehicle maintenance and awareness.
-Some of the most frequent causes include:
+Some of the most frequent causes include underinflated tires, overweight vehicles, potholes and road hazards, old or worn-out tires, and manufacturing defects.

 Environmental and Seasonal Factors